Fairness guarantee in multi-class classification

-\paragraph*{Datasets.} The performance of our method is evaluated on three benchmark datasets : CRIME, LAW and STUDENTS Hereafter, we provide a short description of these datasets. \begin{itemize} \item \textit{Communities\&Crime} (CRIME) dataset contains socio-economic, law enforcement, and crime data about communities in the US with 1994 examples.
-The task is to predict the number of violent crimes per $10^5$ population which, we divide into $K = 5$ balanced classes based on equidistant quantiles.
-Following ~\cite{calders2013controlling} the binary sensitive feature is the percentage of black population.
+The performance of the method is evaluated on two real datasets : DRUG and CRIME.
+Hereafter, we provide a short description of these datasets.

-\item \textit{Law School Admissions} (LAW) dataset \citep{wightman1998lsac} presents national longitudinal bar passage data and has $20649$ examples.
-The task is to predict a students GPA divided into $K=3$ classes based on equidistant quantiles.
-The sensitive attribute is the race (white versus non-white).
+\paragraph*{Drug Consumption (DRUG)} This dataset~\cite{fehrman2017five} contains demographic information such as age, gender, and education level, as well as measures of personality traits thought to influence drug use for 1885 respondents.
+The task is to predict cannabis use, where the 7 levels of drug use have been simplified into $K=4$ categories (never used, not used in the past year, used in the past year, and used in the past day) for multi-class outcomes or $K=2$ categories (used or not used in the past year) for binary outcomes.
+The binary sensitive feature is education level (college degree or not).

-\item \textit{Student Performance} (STUDENTS) dataset \citep{STUDENTS_DATA} is about student achievement in two Portuguese high schools.
-The task is to predict the number of grades passed (out of 3 grades \textit{i.e.,} $K=4$) based on student social and school related features.
-In binary case we predict whether the student passed the final grade.
-The sensitive attribute is the student age ($\geq$ 18 vs. $<$ 18).
+\paragraph*{Communities\&Crime (CRIME)} This dataset contains socio-economic, law enforcement, and crime data about communities in the US with 1994 examples.
+The task is to predict the number of violent crimes per $10^5$ population which, we divide into $K = 5$ (multi-class outcomes) or $K=2$ (binary outcomes) balanced classes based on equidistant quantiles.
+Following~\cite{calders2013controlling}, the sensitive feature is a binary variable that corresponds to the ethnicity.